 Feeling overwhelmed by the amount of information out there?
 If you are looking for some background information on your topic you might want to try the Gale Virtual Reference Library, which is a database of encyclopedias, almanacs, and specialized reference sources for multidisciplinary research.
 Search this online database to find some basic information on your topic.
 The articles in specialized encyclopedias can help you better form your research topic by giving you a more complete understanding of your research topic.
 They also provide general information on your topic which you can use to create more effective search strings in other databases.

-Remember, if you have questions, don’t hesitate to call us at 619-594-6728 or stop by the research desk to get help.
+Remember, if you have questions, don’t hesitate to contact us to get help.

 Happy Fact Finding!